phdonner/phdonner/README.md

 ## About me

 Here at GitHub I'm phdonner, but on most other platforms I use the signature pdonner.

+I've been working in English speaking communities, but any unidiomatic use of English will hopefully be excused.
+If you have time to [write to me](https://github.com/phdonner/phdonner/blob/main/README.md#contact-information), you can be confident that politely expressed language correction suggestions will be most gratefully received

+## Languages

 My native language is Swedish, but was born in Tampere, which is a predominantly Finnish city.
 Therefore most of the school mates had bilingual competence as a gift.
 That's a good start in learning English, German, French, Spanish, Kiswahili... other languages.

-I've been working in English speaking communities, but any unidiomatic use of English will hopefully be excused.
-If you have time to [write to me](https://github.com/phdonner/phdonner/blob/main/README.md#contact-information), you can be confident that politely expressed language correction suggestions will be most gratefully received.
+Native:
+• Swedish

+Working languages:
+• Finnish
+• English

+Reading knowledge:
+• Swahili
+• German
+• French
+• Spanish.

 ## Current work